A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Motivation for structured equilibria

 \section{Motivation for structured equilibria}

-In this section we present structural results for the considered dynamical process that serve as a motivation for finding SPBE of the underlying game $\mathfrak{D}$.
-Specifically, we define a belief state based on common information history and show that any reward profile that can be obtained through a general strategy profile can also be obtained through strategies that depend on this belief state and player's current type which is its private information.
+In this section, we present structural results for the considered dynamical process that serve as a motivation for finding SPBE of the underlying game $\mathfrak{D}_T$.
+Specifically, we define a belief state based on common information history and show that any reward profile that can be obtained through a general strategy profile can also be obtained through strategies that depend on this belief state and players' current types, which are their private information.
 These structural results are inspired by the analysis of decentralized team problems, which serve as guiding principles to design our equilibrium strategies.
-While these structural results provide intuition and the required notation, they are not directly used in the proofs for finding SPBEs, later, in Section~\ref{sec:Result}.
+While these structural results provide intuition and the required notation, they are not directly used in the proofs for finding SPBE later in Section~\ref{sec:Result}.